NetLogo/Sound-Extension/README.md

 ## Building

-Use the NETLOGO environment variable to tell the Makefile which NetLogoLite.jar to compile against.
+Use the netlogo.jar.url environment variable to tell sbt which NetLogo.jar to compile against (defaults to NetLogo 5.3).
 For example:

-    NETLOGO=/Applications/NetLogo\\\ 5.0 make
+    sbt -Dnetlogo.jar.url=file:///path/to/NetLogo/target/NetLogo.jar

 If compilation succeeds, `sound.jar` will be created.